-12.1.7.
+13.1.8.
 Samba Security Modes

 There are only two types of security modes for Samba, share-level and user-level, which are collectively known as security levels.
-Share-level security can only be implemented in one way, while user-level security can be implemented in one of four different ways.
+Share-level security is deprecated and has been removed from Samba.
+Configurations containing this mode need to be migrated to use user-level security.
+User-level security can be implemented in one of three different ways.
 The different ways of implementing a security level are called security modes.

-12.1.7.1.
+13.1.8.1.
 User-Level Security

-User-level security is the default setting for Samba.
+User-level security is the default and recommended setting for Samba.
 Even if the security = user directive is not listed in the /etc/samba/smb.conf file, it is used by Samba.
-If the server accepts the client's username/password, the client can then mount multiple shares without specifying a password for each instance.
-Samba can also accept session-based username/password requests.
+If the server accepts the client's user name and password, the client can then mount multiple shares without specifying a password for each instance.
+Samba can also accept session-based user name and password requests.
 The client maintains multiple authentication contexts by using a unique UID for each logon.